Leprechaun (film series): Reception

-Critical and public response

 Home media

 The series has been released on DVD both separate and in collections.
 The entire film series was released on Blu-ray for the first time in a box set titled Leprechaun: The Complete Movie Collection on September 30, 2014.

 Other media

 Comic books

 Prior to the release of the original Leprechaun Trimark Pictures released an eight-page comic book prequel to the film.
 The story presented in the book is contradictory to the events of the film in several regards, such as depicting Daniel O'Grady as a lowly farmer and inhabitant of Ireland (instead of America) who obtains the Leprechaun's gold not by capturing the creature (as was stated in the film) but by following a rainbow.

 A publishing company Bluewater Productions released a Leprechaun comic book series, which began in May 2009.
 Written by Zachary Hunchar and illustrated by Kris Carter the first arc of the series follows the Leprechaun (who is revealed to be named "Lubdan" and is also the king and last of his species) as he battles rival race the Clurichaun and travels the world in search of his gold, which was stolen and auctioned off online, with the reluctant help of the geeky Ethan Thomas and his friends.
 With only four issues released, the series was seemingly cancelled, as no new issues have been announced.
 Micheal Kingston was slated to write the second arc of the series.

 Plans for a four-issue comic book crossover between the Leprechaun and Warlock series, which would have been written by Nick Lyons and released in late 2009, were made, but did not come to pass.